robthide37/A3dp-Slicer/doc/How to build - Mac OS.md

 cd resources/profiles
 git submodule update
 ```

+## How to build, the easy way

+After cloning, execute `./BuildMacOS.sh -i`
+The executable & dmg should be somewhere in the build directory.

 ### How to build

 You can follow the [script](https://github.com/supermerill/Slic3r/blob/master/.github/workflows/ccpp_mac.yml) the build server use to create the ubuntu release.